Supplemental Nutrition Assistance (SNAP)

 The Supplemental Nutrition Assistance Program (SNAP) (formerly known as Food Stamp Program) provides food assistance to eligible households to cover a portion of a household’s food budget.
 Benefits are distributed through an Electronic Benefits Transfer (EBT) card.
 SNAP benefits can be used to buy eligible food items for eating at home including seeds and plants which produce food SNAP households to eat.
 Farmers markets are available for SNAP benefits as well as eligible retailers.
 In addition to food assistance, the program provides SNAP recipients with nutrition education, employment and training, and work experience in some cases.

-Starting July 1, 2023, the SNAP Time Limit Rules will resume.
+Starting July 1, 2023, the SNAP Time Limit Rules resumed.
 Please click here for full details.

-The SNAP Employment and Training (E&T) program is designed to promote self-sufficiency through employment.
-It helps any eligible SNAP participant with opportunities to gain knowledge and skills necessary to get and keep employment through participation in work programs and education/training activities such as GED and Basic Skills Education, English as a Second Language, Apprenticeship and Internship Training programs.
+SNAP Employment & Training – The SNAP Employment and Training (E&T) program promotes self-sufficiency through employment.
+It assists any eligible SNAP participant with opportunities to gain the knowledge and skills necessary to obtain and maintain employment through participation in work programs and education/training activities such as GED and basic skills education, English as a second language, apprenticeship and internship training programs.
 The SNAP E&T program is available in all 75 counties.
+If you get SNAP and want to gain new skills or participate in one of the educational or training programs mentioned above, just tell your DHS eligibility worker or reach out to one of our E&T providers listed here.

 Access Arkansas Online Applications for SNAP